garrettconklin/website-template/README.md

 - Static export enabled (`output: 'export'`)
 - Trailing slash enabled
 - Images unoptimized for static hosting
-- Dynamic basePath for GitHub Pages subdirectories
-- Asset prefix configured for production builds
+- Relative paths for assets (works in any subdirectory)

 **GitHub Actions:**
 - Builds on push to main branch